Bayesian inference from gravitational waves in fast-rotating, core-collapse supernovae: Methodology

 Here, $\alpha$ and $\delta$ are the right ascension and declination of the source, respectively, and $\psi$ is the polarization angle, which describes the orientation of the projection of the progenitor's rotation axis onto the plane of the sky (see discussion in Section~\ref{sec:renorm}). \texttt{Bilby} combines the source location and orientation with detector characteristics to calculate $F_+$ and $F_\times$, and therefore determine each detector's observed waveform.

 For our analysis we will consider that the sky location ($\alpha$ and $\delta$), the distance $D$ and the time of bounce $t_{\rm b}$ are known to arbitrary accuracy (see discusion in Section~\ref{sec:intro}).
 Hence, they are kept fixed to the values of the injection.
 The combination $\Dhs$ appears in Eq.~\eqref{eq:template} as proportional to the waveform amplitude, so the parameters $\Dh$ and $\theta$ will be degenerate.
 Therefore, we use the combination $\Dhs$ for our parameter estimation.
 We discuss in Section~\ref{sec:conclusions} possible ways of breaking this degeneracy.
 This means that we will perform our Bayesian inference for three unknown parameters $\Theta = \{\Dhs, f_{\rm peak}, \psi \}$.
 In practice this is done by performing inference for $\Dh$ at fixed $\theta$ (different for each injection) and then computing $\Dhs$ itself.
-For $\Dh$ we consider a uniform prior for its logarithm in the interval $[0.01,1000]$ (recall that $\Dh$ is intrinsic to the source and does not depend on distance).
-For $f_{\rm peak}$ we use a uniform prior in the range $[300, 1500]$ Hz, while for $\psi$ we use a uniform prior in the range $[0,\pi]$.
+For $\Dh$ we consider a uniform prior for its logarithm in the interval $[0.01,1000]$~cm (recall that $\Dh$ is intrinsic to the source and does not depend on distance).
+This range spans from a value sufficiently small to represent the non-rotation limit to the upper limit found in the simulations by \cite{richers2017equation}.
+For $f_{\rm peak}$ we use a uniform prior in the range $[300, 1500]$ Hz, that includes the range found in the simulations by \cite{richers2017equation}, $\sim[650,1050]$~Hz, with a buffer of several $100$~Hz to account uncertainties about the EOS.
+For $\psi$ we use a uniform prior in the range $[0,\pi]$.

 All waveforms of our catalog are injected in simulated, zero-mean, coloured Gaussian noise using the power spectral densities (PSD) of Advanced LIGO and Advanced Virgo~\cite{Abbott2018, SensitivityCurve}.
 We use the three detector network formed by Advanced Virgo and the two Advanced LIGO detectors.
 The signals are injected in 1 s long segments with a sampling rate of $8192$~Hz.
 Since the signals are shorter than 1 s, they are padded with zeros to fill the length.
 We use \texttt{Bilby}'s dynesty sampler with $2000$~live points.